In this article

 - No support - the email client offers no support for this rule.

 When calculating the score, we take into consideration the market share of each email client.
 Some clients (e.g., Gmail or iPhone’s default Mail app) are far more popular than others (for example, Yahoo!
 Mail).
-For that reason, their support for specific elements or lack thereof will have a far more significant impact on the Market Support score.
+For that reason, the less popular clients may lack support for specific elements thus having a far more significant impact on the Market Support score.